VInhance/vinhance-web/README.md

 - **Attendance Management:** Navigate to "Class Attendance" in VTOP to view the enhanced table with calculators.
 Use **Future % Calculator** to project attendance, **Target % Calculator** to find classes needed, and click **Check OD** for a comprehensive summary.
 Toggle column visibility using Show/Hide controls.
 - **Marks Analysis:** Visit "Marks View" in VTOP for the enhanced marks table showing passing requirements, weightage analysis, and color-coded indicators.
-- **Calendar Sync:** Use the extension popup to sign in to Google, then navigate to Time Table or Exam Schedule in VTOP to sync events.
+- **Calendar Sync:** Use the extension popup to sign in to Google, then navigate to Exam Schedule in VTOP to sync events.
 - **Privacy Controls:** The CGPA is automatically hidden on the home page for your privacy.

 ---